 There is another dark piece to the history of the word “provider.”
-In the 1930s, Jewish physicians, starting with women pediatricians, were stripped of the title “arzt” (doctor) and called “behandler” (provider).
+In the 1930s, Jewish physicians, starting with women pediatricians, were stripped of the title “arzt” (doctor) and called “behandler” (which many experts translate to “provider”).
 Almost a century later, the health care industry in the United States has appropriated the word “provider,” and I am not alone in finding this a dangerous barrier to good patient care.

 In November 2015, Suneel Dhand, MD, and William J. Carbone penned, “Physicians are not providers: An Open Letter to the AMA (American Medical Association) and medical boards.”
 The authors ended their piece with the following plea: “The word ‘provider’ is a non-specific and nondescript term that confers little meaning.
 We, therefore, call on the American Medical Association and all state medical boards to consider discouraging and terminating the use of the word ‘provider.’”

 In Dr. Dhand’s follow-up piece, he waves a white flag, as he recounts a conversation with a young resident.
 In this conversation, Dr. Dhand introduced himself as a patient’s “attending physician.”
 The resident translated this back to him by asking if Dr. Dhand was the patient’s “main provider.”

 Dr. Dhand writes: “Alas, the term may have already filtered through to the future generation of doctors much earlier than expected.”